Save the date for our 38th Anniversary Celebration on Saturday, June 9, 2018.

-JACCC is excited to announce its 6th Annual Community Spirit Awards, highlighting the tireless efforts of the unsung heroes of our community.
-As part of JACCC’s 37th Anniversary Celebration & Awards Dinner, we will be recognizing three individuals who are making a significant impact on our community through arts, activism, social services, or business.
-This year, JACCC pays tribute to these outstanding individuals and their ongoing contributions to the people and places around them.
+JACCC is excited to announce its 7th Annual Community Spirit Awards, highlighting the tireless efforts of the unsung heroes of our community.
+As part of JACCC’s 38th Anniversary Celebration & Awards Dinner, we will be recognizing three individuals who are making a significant impact on our community through arts, activism, social services, or business.

 2017 COMMUNITY SPIRIT AWARD RECIPIENTS